mdeguzis/SteamOS-Tools/utilities/steam-screenshot-sync/README.md

 (no directories created in Google Photos, just add screenshots), so there is hacky workaround that symlinks to the files for sync and watches/mutates when new screenshots are added.
 If you just sync the screenshots folder of choice, you'll end up with a different Google Photos directory per folder within...

+There is also a crude "sync back" (Google Photos > Local path) that runes before new symlinks are created.
+This effectively will remove the real/symlink file(s) in `~/.steam_screenshots` when you delete a screenshot in your Google Photo album.

 The default timer for the symlinker watcher is 60 seconds, but you can adjust this yourself.
 Logs are printed to the following locations:

 ```